BrownCSCI1430/glossary/COURSE_CONTENT.md

 A matrix which describes the mapping of a pinhole camera from 3D points in the world to 2D points in an image.

 ### Extrinsic Matrix
+Defines everything outside of the camera.
+Defines the coordinate space transformation between the two coordinate systems.

 ### Intrinsic Matrix
+Defines everything internal of the camera, e.g. focal length, center of projection image

 ### Orthographic Projection
+Orthographic projection (Also called “parallel projection”) where the distance from the COP to the image plane is infinite.
+It is a kind of parallel projection where the projecting lines emerge parallelly from the object surface and incident perpendicularly at the projecting plane.

 ---